 When starting out in business, it is really easy to agree and want to meet everyone face-to-face for a coffee meeting especially if you work from home.
 Scheduling a coffee meeting gets you out of the house and potentially enables you to build a stronger connection.
 I completely understand and have been there, done that.
-However, those coffee meetings can really add up in both time and money, and I’m not just talking about the latte cost.
+However, are those coffee meetings worth your time?
+Meeting a prospect or colleague in person for coffee meetings can really add up in both time and money, and I’m not just talking about the latte cost.
 If your business isn’t as profitable as you’d like it to be, then read on to learn what three factors should always be considered when deciding whether or not to agree to that coffee meeting.

 1) Time – If you are meeting someone in-person versus over the phone, the coffee meeting will probably last at least 45 minutes to an hour.

 After hearing Marcey Rader, a productivity and health coach, advise clients that she always takes her initial meeting with a prospect or colleague over the phone, I decided to evaluate the time that I have been spending on coffee meetings.
 She states that you can usually accomplish everything you need to with a phone call that lasts 15 – 30 minutes, but you are likely to feel obligated to spend more time talking with someone if you drove out of your way for the meeting.

 If that’s true and you have an hour long coffee meeting, then your opportunity cost is 30 minutes of time that you could have spent generating income.
 Therefore, the question you have to ask yourself is, “How much can I earn if I spend half an hour on my business?”

 2) Money – Cost for whatever you choose to eat and drink during the coffee meeting